rktjmp/fennel-cljlib/doc/macros.md

 ```

 Create (anonymous) function of fixed arity.
+Accepts optional `name` and `docstring?` as first two arguments,
-Supports multiple arities by defining bodies as lists.
+followed by single or multiple arity bodies defined as lists.
+Each
+list starts with `arglist*` vector, which supports destructuring, and
+is followed by `body*` wrapped in implicit `do`.

 ### Examples
 Named function of fixed arity 2: